2024-25 Edition

 Corequisite: BME 60B

-Prerequisite: PHYS 7C and MATH 3A and MATH 3D and BME 60B
+Prerequisite: PHYSICS 7C and MATH 3A and MATH 3D and BME 60B

 Restriction: Biomedical Engineering Majors have first consideration for enrollment.
 Biomedical Engr: Premedical Majors have first consideration for enrollment.
 Materials Science and Engr Majors have first consideration for enrollment.